Oplax Hopf Algebras: Frobenius V -categories

 The following results extend \cref{thm:centralthm} to the case of Frobenius monoids; they are also relevant to \cref{Streetstable}.
-Again, the fact that $U\colon\Span|\Vv\to\Span$ is strict monoidal via \cref{eq:Ustrict} implies that the underlying set of a Frobenius (pseudo)monoid in $\Span|\Vv$ is also a Frobenius monoid $\Span$, and the set $X^2$ will once more play this role, with structures described in \cref{FrobMonStr}.
+Again, the fact that $U\colon\Span|\Vv\to\Span$ is strict monoidal via \cref{eq:Ustrict} implies that the underlying set of a Frobenius pseudomonoid in $\Span|\Vv$ is also a Frobenius pseudomonoid $\Span$ similarly to \cref{prop:Fpreserves}, and the set $X^2$ will once more play this role, with structures described in \cref{FrobMonStr}.

-\begin{proposition} A strict Frobenius monoid in $\Span|\Vv$ over the Frobenius $X^2$ with groupoid monoid and groupoid comonoid structure in $\Span$ is a Frobenius $\Vv$-category. \end{proposition}
+\begin{proposition} A Frobenius pseudomonoid in $\Span|\Vv$ over the Frobenius $X^2$ with groupoid pseudomonoid and groupoid pseudocomonoid structure in $\Span$ is a Frobenius $\Vv$-category. \end{proposition}